($1,359) Cost to ship a car from Santa Ana, CA to Charleston, SC

 Transport method

-When shipping your car from Santa Ana to Charleston, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+You have a few different options for shipping your car from Santa Ana to Charleston, including open, enclosed, and top-loaded transport.
+The method you should choose depends on your specific needs.

 Vehicle size and type